colayare/hexapod_project/README.md

 ## Video Documentation
 [Hexapod Project Youtube Channel](https://www.youtube.com/channel/UCVvloneIRCm_nlw63EyGIQw)

+## About
+The initial idea published on _Design and Modeling of a Research Platform based on Hexapod Robot with Embedded Systems and Interactive Control_ [[1]](#publications) and _Translational Motion Analysis of a Hexapod Walking Robot_ [[2]](#publications) presents the Robot Mechanics, Kinematics & Locomotion Control Model.
+In this first stage, all Hexapod Kinematics Equations was solved by main the processor.
+However, this complex equations involves complex trigonometics, square root and trascendental functions in addition to being redundant because must be calculated for each robot leg.
+This implies high computational cost that can be used to focus in more important and dynamic tasks such as image processing or trajectory planning.
+Thus, the approach presented on _Fully-pipelined CORDIC-based FPGA Realization for a 3-DOF Hexapod-Leg Inverse Kinematics Calculaiton_ [[3]](#publications) proposes an CORDIC-based Pipeline architecture in order to solve these equations concurrently in a FPGA Digital IP.\
+In the present, the processing platform has been migrated to a Zynq-7000 System-on-Chip where the Inverse Kinematics IP is located on Programmable Logic and the Locomotion calculation is performed in Software on the Processing System.

 ## Authors
 * **Carlos Roger Olaya Reyes** - _SoC Integration Design, Digital IP Design, Initial Work_ - [colayare](https://github.com/colayare)